Madhu031090/Test/README.md

-Project Title:

-Test - A complete E2E automation Suite consisting of UI and Controller tests for a banking website using C# and Specflow.
+Project Title: "Test" - A complete E2E automation Suite consisting of UI and Controller tests for a banking website using C# and Specflow.
 Selenium for UI and RestSharp for API tests.

 Versions Used in this Project: